-The UconnectTM Phone allows ongoing calls to be transferred from your cellular phone to the UconnectTM Phone without terminating the call.
-To transfer an ongoing call from your UconnectTM Phone paired cellular phone to the UconnectTM Phone or vice versa, press the WVR button and say "Transfer Call."
+The UconnectTM Phone allows ongoing calls to be transferred from your mobile phone to the UconnectTM Phone without terminating the call.
+To transfer an ongoing call from your Uconnect TM Phone paired mobile phone to the Uconnect Phone or vice versa, press the (Level button and say "Transfer Call".

-Connect or Disconnect Link Between the UconnectTM Phone and Cellular Phone
+Connect Or Disconnect Link Between The UconnectTM Phone And Mobile Phone

-Your cellular phone can be paired with many different electronic devices, but can only be actively "connected" with one electronic device at a time.
+Your mobile phone can be paired with many different electronic devices, but can only be actively "connected" with one electronic device at a time.

-If you would like to connect or disconnect the Bluetooth® connection between a UconnectTM Phone paired cellular phone and the UconnectTM Phone, follow the instructions described in your cellular phone User's Manual.
+If you would like to connect or disconnect the Bluetooth® connection between your mobile phone and the UconnectTM Phone System, follow the instructions described in your mobile phone User's Manual.

-List Paired Cellular Phone Names
+List Paired Mobile Phone Names

-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing."
+- Press the 📞 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing".

-- When prompted, say "List Phones." - The UconnectTM Phone will play the phone names of all paired cellular phones in order from the highest to the lowest priority.
-To "select" or "delete" a paired phone being announced, press the www button and many two secsay "Select" or "Delete."
-Also, see the next two sections for an alternate way to "select" or "delete" a paired phone.
+- When prompted, say "List Phones". - The UconnectTM Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
+To "Select" or "Delete" a paired phone being announced, press the (\formalfont{2}VR button and say "Select" or "Delete".
+Also, see the next two sections for an alternate way to "Select" or "Delete" a paired phone.

-Select Another Cellular Phone
+Select Another Mobile Phone